anoma/nspec/docs/disclaimer.md

 ### Purpose and scope

-Anoma specs outline the [[Protocol Architecture|protocol architecture]], providing a blueprint for the protocol and its components.
-It does **not include**:
+Anoma specs outline the [[Protocol Architecture|protocol architecture]].
+In other words, it provides a blueprint for the protocol and its components.
+It does **not** include:

 - The operating system Anoma says it will be, as this is not yet fully sketched.
 - The implementation, which is currently under development.